 Contributions to The Rotary Foundation may be made by credit card at rotary.org/donate.
 You can also give by check or wire transfer, or through your Rotary club, using The Rotary Foundation Contribution Form available at My Rotary.
-Club officers who sign in with My Rotary can make online gifts for their club or its members.
-See page 27 for your regional office mailing address.
+Club officers who sign in to My Rotary can make online gifts for their club or its members.
+See page 28 for your regional office mailing address.

-Information concerning gifts of stocks, bonds, and mutual funds is also available on the website at rotary.org/securities.
+Information concerning gifts of stocks, bonds, and mutual funds is available at rotary.org/securities.